gjrb0324/VQA_Baseline_Pytorch/README.md

 This is a re-implementation of Vahid Kazemi and Ali Elqursh's paper [Show, Ask, Attend, and Answer: A Strong Baseline For Visual Question Answering in Pytorch](http://arxiv.org/abs/1704.03162) based on [Cyanogenoid's code](http://github.com/Cyanogenoid/pytorch-vqa).

-### preprocess-images.py
+### 1. File Explanation (Changes from Cyanogenoid's or what is new)
-Change deprecated usage and rebuilt custom ResNet152 Loader without 'Pycaffe'
+- preprocess-images.py: Change deprecated usage and rebuilt custom ResNet152 Loader without 'Pycaffe'

-### model.py
-Since Cyanogenoid focused on upgrading model's performance, I rebuilt model.py based on the paper.
+- model.py : Despite Cyanogenoid focused on upgrading model's performance, I rebuilt model.py following the paper.

-### train.py
-Now tensorboard is available, so tracker for loss and accuracy is unneeded.
+- train.py : Now tensorboard is available, so tracker for loss and accuracy is unneeded.
 Also, use gradient clipping to prevent result from gradient exploding.

-### How to run
+### 2. How to run
 1. install CoCo Datasets and set config.py's json and image file routes.
 2. preprocess images with 'python preprocess-images.py' command
 3. preprocess vocabulary (questions, answers) with 'python preprocss-vocab.py' command
 4. Run training and evaluating steps with 'python train.py' command

-### Accuracy and Train loss
+### 3. Accuracy and Train loss
 With 5 epochs, (1 epoch is about 2000 iters)

 ![VQA_Baseline_Acc_Loss](https://user-images.githubusercontent.com/48676255/156728840-32d58692-cb90-4bf5-9f6f-10a8033ecd7a.png)

-### Sample Result
+### 4. Sample Results
 There is no merit for using my own testsets, I picked sample results with evaluation testsets.

 ![VQA_Baseline_result_1](https://user-images.githubusercontent.com/48676255/156728952-f658e878-083c-41aa-9663-f1d8ec7f4331.PNG)